BettercareHealth/bettercare/pmc/pmc-6-the-puerperium-and-family-planning.md

 ### 6-28 How should you manage a patient with superficial vein thrombophlebitis?

-1. Give analgesia, e.g. aspirin 300 mg (1 adult tablet) 6 hourly.
+1. Give analgesia, e.g. aspirin 300&nbsp;mg (1 adult tablet) 6 hourly.
 2. Support the leg with an elastic bandage.
 3. Encourage the patient to walk around.